 You will get much more comfortable shoes with leather stiffeners then with any other synthetic stiffeners.

-This is another big advantage in working with leather stiffness because with the other two materials you will have no control over softness and hardness of your stiffeners.
+This is another big advantage in working with leather stiffness, because with other two materials you will have no control on softness and hardness of your stiffeners.

-You can wet leather stiffeners again and continue to work later if you need to take a break.
-With solvent activated stiffeners and heat-activated stiffeners you are strictly limited.
-Once you activate and place them in the upper, you need to proceed immediately and work as fast as you can, while stiffeners and toe puffs are activated.
+You can wet leather stiffeners again and continue to work with later if you need to make a brake.
+With solvent activated stiffeners and heat activated stiffeners you are strictly limited.
+Once you activated and placed them in the upper, you need to proceed immediately and work fast as you can, while stiffeners and toe puffs are activated.